 Under Misipeka, the throwers improved leaps and bounds.
 In her first season, Fresno State's throwers earned two All-American honors, eight NCAA Regional qualifications, two conference titles and nine All-WAC accolades.

 During the outdoor season, Ayala continued her throwing success with the hammer throw.
-Ayala repeatedly smashed the Bulldog record for the hammer throw and marked the third-best throw in the country of 218-3 (66.52m) en route to a sixth-place finish at the NCAA Championships.
+Ayala repeatedly smashed the Bulldog record for the hammer throw and marked the third-best throw in the country at the time, of 218-3 (66.52m) en route to a sixth place finish at the NCAA Championships.
 She also set a new hammer throw stadium record at Utah State's Ralph Maughan Track in Logan, Utah, during the WAC Outdoor Championships, where she picked up her fourth conference crown.
 In Sharon's second event, the discus, she improved over 15 feet.

 Misipeka helped develop sophomore Kayla Xavier into a dominant thrower in multiple events.
-Under Misipeka's guidance, Xavier qualified three events (shot put, hammer throw and discus toss) for the NCAA Regional, a first for any Fresno State athlete.
+Under Misipeka's guidance, Xavier qualified three events (shot put, hammer and discus) for the NCAA Regional, a first for any Fresno State athlete.
 Xavier also became just the third Bulldog in history to throw the shot put over 50 feet with a mark of 50-5.25 (15.37m).

-In 2008, Misipeka returned to collegiate athletics to coach the Bulldog throwers after training for the Olympic games and working with student-athletes of all ages through her company HYPE.
+In 2008, Misipeka returned to collegiate athletics to coach the Bulldog throwers after training for the Olympic Games and working with student-athletes of all ages through her company HYPE.
+Misipeka and her husband, Bryant Allen, created HYPE (How You Perceive Excellence), in 2000 to work with young athletes individually.
+The program works to develop athletes of all disciplines physically, mentally, academically and emotionally.

 As a professional athlete, she trained with University of Southern California's throws coach Dan Lange, as she earned a bronze medal in the hammer throw at the World Championships in 1999 and championed various international meets en route to her appearances at the 1996, 2000 and 2004 Olympics.
 At the 2004 Olympic Games in Athens, Greece, Misipeka was the flag bearer for America Samoa.